vladk96/temy-test/README.md

 **Following fields should be validated and accept next values:**

 - Name: only letters;
-- Email: only letters, numbers, and `@` sign, only correct email should be accepted (please HTML5 validation);
+- Email: only letters, numbers, and `@` sign, only correct email should be accepted (please use HTML5 validation);
 - Phone Number: only numbers.

 **Country, State, City fields:**